College football scores: Top 25 rankings schedule, results for Week 12 | NCAA.com

-LSU and Ohio State lead the new AP Poll Top 25.
+LSU and Ohio State lead the new College Football Playoff and AP Top 25 polls.
 Find Top 25 scores and the schedule for CFP Top 25 teams for Week 12 below.

-This story will be updated again on Tuesday when we get the new College Football Playoff rankings.

 College football rankings: Week 12 Top 25 scores, schedule

 Here is the full schedule for Week 12 for the 2019 college football season.
 This will be updated as games go final.
-All rankings are from the AP.
+All rankings are from the CFP rankings.

 All times ET and on Saturday unless otherwise noted.